eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 colcon build
 ```

+!!! note
-!!! note if you don't want to install ROS2, you can skip the iceoryx_integrationtest package by calling:
+    If you don't want to install ROS2, you can skip the iceoryx_integrationtest package by calling:
 ```bash
 colcon build --packages-skip iceoryx_integrationtest
 ```